UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Software_Guides/Singularity.md

 Singularity is installed on all our clusters.
 You can use containers you have downloaded in your space.

 Run `singularity --version` to see which version we currently have installed.

+!!! important “Singularity update to Apptainer”
+    On Myriad, we are updating to Singularity to Apptainer.
+Apptainer is able to run Docker containers without converting them first, unlike earlier versions of Singularity.
+    This update will occur on 14th November at the same time as a planned outage, which is planned to start at 8am until the following day.
+    A Singularity command that will no longer be available in Apptainer is --remote This update may affect any containers that are currently downloaded, so users will have to test them to check their workflow still functions correctly after the update.
+    We apologise for any inconvenience this update may cause.

 ## Set up cache locations and bind directories